PedroRocha84/android-java-click-counter/README.md

 - Clean and minimal UI
 - Increment counter with a single tap
 - Reset button to clear the count
-- Built in Java (no Kotlin required)
+- Built using Java
-- Log register using LogCat to check inner activity and debugging.
+- Log events and check using LogCat the inner activity and debugging.

 ## 🛠️ Built With

 - **Android Studio**
 - **Java**
 - **XML Layouts**

-## 📱 Screenshots

-*(Add emulator or device screenshots here)*

 ## 📁 Project Structure
 ```